-Please understand we work with fresh ingredients daily, and our "Sample" menus are an example of what we offer.
+Restaurant 27 works with fresh ingredients daily, and our "Sample" menus are an example of what we offer.
 The structure of our menus will always be the same but ingredients may differ.
-Please inform us of any dietary requirements, so that we can offer you the best alternatives.
+Please inform us of any dietary requirements, so that we can adapt our menus.

 Menu subject to change without notice according to season/availability